yafangshih/EdgePreserving-Blur/README.md

 ## EdgePreserving-Blur
 This program creates beautiful blurred images while preserving the edges, texture and details in them. <br />
-Basically, it's a c++ implementation of "**Edge-preserving multiscale image decomposition based on local extrema**" by Subr, Kartic, Cyril Soler, and Frédo Durand.
+Basically, it's a c++ implementation of **Edge-preserving multiscale image decomposition based on local extrema** by Subr, Kartic, Cyril Soler, and Frédo Durand.
 ACM Transactions on Graphics (TOG) 28.5 (2009): 147.<br />

 | Input | k=5 | k=13 |
 | :----: | :----: | :----: |